Dred Scott v. Sanford (1857)

 Into the midst of this turmoil, Dred Scott, a slave, filed a case in Federal Circuit Court in St. Louis, Missouri.
 Scott claimed that because he had lived for ten years in both a free state (Illinois) and a free territory (Wisconsin), he had been made a free man.
 His owner did not deny that Scott and his family had resided in Wisconsin and Illinois, but claimed Scott lacked standing to sue, as he was not a citizen of the United States.

-The Court looked at the case in the broadest possible terms, using it as a platform to decide, firs, whether Scott had standing to sue; second, whether blacks were entitled to rights as citizens; and finally, whether Congress could restrict the rights of states to decide for themselves if they would enter the union as a slave or free state.
+The Court looked at the case in the broadest possible terms, using it as a platform to decide: 1) Did Scott have standing to sue?
+2) Were blacks entitled to rights as citizens?
+And, 3) Could Congress restrict the rights of states to decide if they would be slave or free?